valexand-ulb/codex_woltiensis/README.md

 - [ ]  Songs editor

 ## TODO's
-- [ ] 📄 Format the text of the songs to render bold, italic, etc.
+- [x] Rendering of bold, italic, and underlined text due to markdown
 - [ ] 🔧 Add a search bar
 - [ ] 🔧 Add a favorites page
 - [ ] 🔧 Add a settings page